artsy/README/culture/what-is-artsy.md

 ### Lead with Openness

 We trust in our teammates.
-We have the courage to be vulnerable, to communicate honestly, and to invite diverse perspectives.
+We seek diverse perspectives, communicate authentically, and act with integrity.
 A more open art world starts with us.

 ### Transform Together

 Our mission asks us to challenge the status quo.
-We embrace learning, growth, and change so that we can transform our industry, our company, and ourselves.
+We embrace feedback, learning, and change so that we can transform our industry, our company, and ourselves.

 ### Impact Over Perfection

 Using both art and science, we debate and decide swiftly and iterate on our plans as we learn.
 To make the biggest impact, we prioritize speed and clarity of action over perfection.

-### Do the Right Thing, Always

-We are building a company and community we can all be proud of.
-We make decisions with honesty and integrity, even when it’s not convenient.
-Empathy, respect, and inclusivity are core to our mission.

 ## What does this mean in practice?